-Our Durham Fire and Ice pictures show all 10 of the amazing ice sculptures that were revealed for 2019.
+Our Durham Fire and Ice pictures from the 2020 festival show the 11 ice sculptures in all their icy glory.

 Shipped from Liverpool and covered in bubble wrap, at 10am on Friday the 11 sculptures were revealed.
 Take a look through our Durham Fire and Ice picture gallery below to see all of the 2020 sculptures.

 The Fire and Ice Durham 2020 theme was Travelling Through Time, and the ice sculptures covered a wide variety of topics.